Jonathanfarrow/PersonalSite/content/technical/2024-06-22-primer-on-recursion.md

 ---
-title: primer on recursion
+title: ## primer on recursion
-subtitle: a look into how recursion work
+subtitle:  a look into how recursion work  algorithm
 tags:  #javascriprs #computerscience
 ---

 ## Introduction